antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 - All the principles of **accessibility** have been scrupulously followed.
 In particular, the W3C-WAI standards were followed.
 Some of the measures adopted:
   - [x] Brief descriptions of non-text content (such as images) are provided
   - [x] Labels for form controls, input, and other user interface components are provided
-  - [x] Headings, lists, input fields, and content structures are marked-up properly
+  - [x] Headings, lists, and content structures are marked-up properly
   - [x] Sequences of information or instructions are independent of any presentation
   - [x] Default foreground, background color combinations and images provide sufficient contrast
   - [x] Images of text are completely avoided
   - [x] Pages are organized using descriptive section headings
   - [x] There is more than one way to find relevant pages within a set of web pages
   - [x] Users are informed about their current location within a set of related pages
-  - [x] The purpose of links is evident
+  - [x] The purpose of links and buttons is evident
   - [x] Buttons, links, and other active components are large enough to make them easier to activate by touch

 - The website has been developed with attention to **SEO ranking**.
 In addition to what is listed above, all pages have been provided with appropriate meta tags.